 Search online and you’ll find plenty of copywriters offering to write your website in English.
 But not all copywriters speak the English you want.
-If you are targeting Americans, the copy must be written by an American, that is a native English speaker for whom American English is a first language.
+If you are targeting Americans, the copy must be written by an American, a native English speaker for whom American English is a first language.

 American copywriters are familiar with the literary and cultural nuances of the U.S. They understand implied meanings and subtle statements.
 They know the transitional terms, popular expressions, grammar and phraseology Americans use.
 And they can write the copy with the tone you want, whether that’s elegant and formal or casual and fun.

 U.S. copywriters also realize that well-chosen words translate into power.
 They will write copy that resonates with fellow Americans.
 Someone who has learned English as a second language or was not born and raised in the U.S. and is therefore not a native English speaker may not have mastered those elements.

 Nothing will bring attention to your foreign heritage more quickly than spellings that are not American English.
 Americans spell words like favorite, humor, gray, center and theater differently than their British, Australian and Canadian counterparts.

 If your primary market is the United States, be sure to choose commonly-used American spellings.
 And that goes for grammar too!

 If you already have a website or other marketing materials written in your country’s native tongue, don’t assume you can simply translate them into English.
 Americans can spot translated copy, and it won’t ring true.
 They can also tell when someone who is not 100% fluent has written the text.